Highly arc-transitive digraphs -- counterexamples and structure: Two-ended constructions

-The bipartite tile $B$ is obtained from $T$ by taking $|A_2|$ copies of each vertex in $A_1$ and $|A_1|$ copies of each vertex in $A_2$.
+It is clear from the definition that the digraph joining $V_i$ and $V_{i+1}$ is isomorphic to the bipartite digraph $B$ which is obtained from $T$ by taking $|A_2|$ copies of each vertex in $A_1$ and $|A_1|$ copies of each vertex in $A_2$, and replacing each arc in $T$ by the complete bipartite digraph~$\vec K_{|A_2|,|A_1|}$.
 If $T$ is connected, then $B$~is isomorphic to~$R(D)$.
-Thus, for $T$ being $\vec K_{3,3}$ minus a matching (alternately oriented 6-cycle) we get a counterexample to Conjecture~\ref{simplehats}.
+As shown by Theorem \ref{thm:Constr3hat}, the resulting digraph is highly arc-transitive.
+Thus, by taking $T$ to be $\vec K_{3,3}$ minus a matching (alternately oriented 6-cycle) we get a counterexample to Conjecture~\ref{simplehats}.

-\paragraph{Construction 3} The next construction generalizes at the same time Construction~1 and Construction~2.
-Let $T$ be a $(t-1)$-arc-transitive template digraph, with vertices in $t$ ``levels'', $A_1$, \dots, $A_t$ and all arcs lead from $A_j$ to $A_{j+1}$ for some $j$.
-Suppose that each vertex $v$ of $T$ has in-degree at least 1 (unless $v \in A_1$) and out-degree at least 1 (unless $v \in A_t$).